ChuanMeng/RLT4Reranking/README.md

 	done
 done

-# training on dl20, inference on d19
+# train a model on dl19, and infer it on dl20
 for retriever in "${retrievers[@]}" do
 	for alpha in "${alphas[@]}"